anied/angular-circle-img/README.md

 # Angular Circle Img (angular-circle-img)

 ## Description
 **Angular Circle Image** is intended to be a flexible directive to render a source image into a circle and intelligently size it to avoid and distortion of the image often caused by dimension mismatches.
-It is currently at version 0.2.0 and under development.
+It is currently under development and has not yet reached a major version release.

 ## Basic Usage